isomerpages/moe-guangyangsec/_about-gyss/School Events.md

 #### 🫰 CAUGHT DOING GOOD👏

-🫰 CAUGHT DOING GOOD👏 some of our graduating students helped deliver some snacks to our busy Oral Examiners during the English Oral examinations.
+Some of our graduating students helped deliver some snacks to our busy Oral Examiners during the English Oral examinations.
 In return, they received personalised Thank You cards!

 ![](/images/Events/caught%20doing%20good%201.jpg)